This blog may contain affiliate links. Read our disclosure policy for more info.

 The Best Places to Stay in Richmond

-- $$ Fairmont Vancouver Airport In-Terminal: As the only hotel located right in YVR, this is the best choice for a layover or if you prefer to be close to the airport to store your luggage while exploring.
+The Fairmont Vancouver Airport In-Terminal the only hotel located right in YVR, this is the best choice for a layover or if you prefer to be close to the airport to store your luggage while exploring.
 Like all Fairmont hotels, you can expect luxury, comfort, and world-class service at this hotel!
-Rooms start at approximately $250 CAD/night.
+Rooms start at approximately $350 CAD per night.

 Renting a Car in British Columbia